 - head – Institute for Scientific Research and Artistic Work in Vukovar (10/26/2011 – 06/29/2016)

 Membership in Academy:

-Born on 26 January 1936 in Kljenak (Vrgorac municipality), Croatia.
+Zvonimir Baletić, F.C.A., prominent Croatian economist, was born on January 26, 1936 in Kljenak (Vrgorac municipality).
 Elementary education started at the refugee camp in El-Shatt, Egypt; ended in Dubrovnik.
 Concluded secondary education in Split.
 Enrolled the Faculty of Law, University of Zagreb, in 1954.
 Graduated in January 1959.
 In the meantime, received a scholarship from the French Government, which enabled him to spend one year of study at the Université de Strasbourg, during which time he passed the exam in the French language and civilisation.